 Aviation Business Administration

-Looking to take your professional journey to the next level?
-Embry-Riddle is the only institution to offer a program in aviation business at the Ph.D. level.
-Our Ph.D. in Aviation Business Administration program is ideal for working professionals, as it provides a hybrid learning experience with online courses and a five-day seminar at the Daytona Beach Campus.
+Are you looking to take your professional journey to the next level?
+Embry-Riddle is the only institution to offer a program in aviation business at the doctoral level.
+Our Doctor of Aviation Business Administration program is ideal for working professionals, as it provides a hybrid learning experience with online courses and five-day seminar at the Daytona Beach Campus.

-The 60-credit hour program can be completed in as few as three to four years and is designed to challenge your knowledge and provide you with valuable insight into a variety of aviation business industry.
+The 60-credit hour program (plus two residencies) can be completed in as few as three and a half years and is designed to challenge your knowledge and provide you with valuable insight into a variety of aviation business industries.

 Our one-of-a-kind program combines the core strength of academic business administration with applied aviation knowledge.
 It offers a balanced curriculum that emphasizes high-quality research with an applied aviation focus.